argonne-lcf/user-guides/docs/polaris/containers/containers.md

 As mentioned earlier, you can build Apptainer containers from recipe files.
 Instructions are available [here](https://apptainer.org/docs/user/1.2/build_a_container.html#building-containers-from-apptainer-definition-files).
 See [available containers](#available-containers) for more recipes.

 > Note: You can also build custom recipes by bootstrapping from prebuilt images.
-For e.g the first two lines in a recipe to use our custom Tensorflow implementation would be `Bootstrap: oras` followed by `From: ghcr.io/argonne-lcf/tf2-mpich-nvidia-gpu:latest`
+For e.g the first two lines in a recipe to use our custom TensorFlow implementation would be `Bootstrap: oras` followed by `From: ghcr.io/argonne-lcf/tf2-mpich-nvidia-gpu:latest`

 ## Available containers